 Cairngorm to Coast

 Cairngorm to Coast (aka C2C) is a 100km hike and bike challenge that takes place against the backdrop of the magnificent Cairngorm National Park and along the beautiful scenery of the Dava Way.
-The event takes place on 25th May 2019 and is split 30km/70km, taking you from the heights of the Highlands to the coast of Moray, it’s the area’s most stunning duathlon event.
-To enter, click here
+The event takes place in May each year and is split 30km/70km, taking you from the heights of the Highlands to the coast of Moray; running through part of the Cairngorm National Park, it’s the area’s most stunning duathlon event.

 If you don’t fancy taking part, but want to be involved, have a look at our C2C volunteer page and see what else you could do on the day.